Trips - Deciding On a Stream

 This set of directions should be used with the Stream-Finder guide to figure out the likelihood of which streams will be running months in advance (in case you’ve promised your local canoe club to lead a trip) in the near future (like, a week), or within hours.
 The Stream-Finder, is meant as an improvement on the popular American Whitewater website, here in the Washington-Baltimore area.
 Here is how:

 On AW, those streams in spate are nicely highlighted in green, those too low in a pinky-brown with links and all the rest.
 While this works, it has several problems which this guide, also web-linked, seeks to correct or avoid.
-While AW links each stream to but one USGS gauge, this guide sometimes uses on-line gauges on several creeks – the Lost uses 5 gauges, Gaither Gorge uses 3, and Cabin John Creek 5.
+While AW links each stream to but one USGS gauge, this guide sometimes uses on-line gauges on several creeks – the Lost uses 5 gauges, and Gaither Gorge uses 3.
 Too often AW gives the USGS gauge’s measures in feet, whose meaning is obscure to newbies and paddlers from out-of-area, whereas this guide uses the universally comprehensible and comparable cfs (cubic feet per second).
 Reflecting the paddling community’s ancient custom, stage readings are retained for sections like Little Falls, the Staircase, and the James Fall Line.
 The Stream-Finder groups the streams by watershed and by region to make a choice quicker.

 A bit more challenging to use, the tables put you in charge as you select your stream.
 Here is the URL to put on your desktop: LINK.
 If you lose it, look for it on the websites of local paddling clubs: